schmidma/typst-workshop/presentation.typ

 ]

 #slide(title: [Using the Command Line Interface])[
-  - Downloading the latest release from GitHub, and update with
+  - Download the latest release from GitHub, and update with
   ```sh
         typst update
   ```